komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 ### Use closed bars only

 Use only closed (formed) bars.
-If true, the signal can't change in the middle of the bar.<br/>
+If true, the signal can't change in the middle of the bar.

 Default value for CustomIndy is True.

 ### Short indicator name, Draw in subwindow

-These parameters should be set for correct work of the CP GUI (show/hide indicator by clicking on signal label).<br/>
+These parameters should be set for correct work of the CP GUI (show/hide indicator by clicking on signal label).

 **Short indicator name** must match the indicator name as it is shown in the Data window.

 **Draw in subwindow** must be set to **True** for all indicators that draw in sub-windows (oscillators, MACD, ADX, etc) and to **False** for others.